How to Start Running for Beginners

 What are side stitches and how to I get rid of them?

-Side stitches are common and are caused by a lack of oxygen in your GI muscles.
+Side stitches are common and are caused by a lack of oxygen the muscles surrounding the organs of the GI tract.
 To stop them, Krajchir recommends exhaling hard and long or bending over at the waist while exhaling.
 You can also slow down your pace until the stitch subsides.
 (Here are some breathing tips for beginner runners that might help.)

 If side stitches become a recurring problem, Krajchir suggests avoiding solid food immediately before a workout and making sure you're always well hydrated.
 (Have other weird pains?
 Read this: 10 Running Pains and How to Fix Them)